ai-robots-txt/ai.robots.txt/README.md

 ## Contributing

 A note about contributing: updates should be added/made to `robots.json`.
-A GitHub action, courtesy of [Adam](https://github.com/newbold), will then generate the updated `robots.txt` and `table-of-bot-metrics.md`.
+A GitHub action will then generate the updated `robots.txt`, `table-of-bot-metrics.md`, and `.htaccess`.

 ## Subscribe to updates